HomeMorphological AnalysisProject ListReference ListDownload ListTutorialAbout ZwickyMA/CasperWicked ProblemsContactCredits-Links-Legal |

 "Attention has been called to the fact that the term morphology has long been used in many fields of science to designate research on structural interrelations - for instance in anatomy, geology, botany and biology. ...
 I have proposed to generalize and systematize the concept of morphological research and include not only the study of the shapes of geometrical, geological, biological, and generally material structures, but also to study the more abstract structural interrelations among phenomena, concepts, and ideas, whatever their character might be."
 (Zwicky, 1966, p.
 34)

-Essentially, general morphological analysis (MA) is a method for identifying and investigating the total set of possible relationships or "configurations" contained in a given problem complex.
-Typology construction (Bailey 1994, Doty & Glick 1994) is a special case of morphological analysis.
-MA, however, is more generalized in form and conceptual range.
+Essentially, general morphological analysis is a method for identifying and investigating the total set of possible relationships or "configurations" contained in a given problem complex.
+In this sense, it is closely related to typology analysis, although GMA is more generalised in form and has far broader applications.

-The approach begins by identifying and defining the dimensions (or parameters) of the problem complex to be investigated, and assigning each of these a range of relevant "values" or conditions.
-A morphological box - also fittingly known as a "Zwicky box" - is constructed by setting the parameters against each other in an n-dimensional parameter space (see Figure 1, below).
-Each cell of the parameter space contains one particular value or condition from each of the parameters, and thus marks out a particular state or configuration of the problem complex.
+The approach begins by identifying and defining the parameters (or dimensions) of the problem complex to be investigated, and assigning each parameter a range of relevant "values" or conditions.
+A morphological box - also fittingly known as a "Zwicky box" - is constructed by setting the parameters against each other in an n-dimensional matrix (see Figure 1a).
+Each cell of the n-dimensional box contains one particular "value" or condition from each of the parameters, and thus marks out a particular state or configuration of the problem complex.

-For example, imagine a simple problem complex, which we define as consisting of three dimensions - let us say "color", "shape" and "size".
-In order to conform to Figure 1, let us further define the first two dimensions as consisting of 5 discrete "values" or conditions each (e.g. color = red, green, blue, yellow, brown) and the third consisting of 3 values (size = large, medium, small).
-We then have 5 x 5 x 3 ( =75) cells in the Zwicky box, each containing 3 conditions - i.e. one from each dimension (e.g. blue, round, small).
-The entire 3-dimensional matrix is, in Zwicky's terms, a morphological field containing all of the (formally) possible relationships involved.
-Zwicky called this "complete, systematic field coverage".
+For example, imagine a simple problem complex, which we define as consisting of three dimensions - let us say "colour", "texture" and "size".
+In order to conform to Figure 1a, let us further define the first two dimensions as consisting of 5 discrete "values" or conditions each (e.g. colour = red, green, blue, yellow, brown) and the third consisting of 3 values (size = large, medium, small) .
+We then have 5x5x3 (= 75) cells in the Zwicky box, each containing 3 conditions - i.e. one from each dimension (e.g. red, rough, large).
+The entire 3-dimensional matrix is a typological field containing all of the (formally) possible relationships involved.

 3-parameter Zwicky Box

-Of course, the matrixing of parameters, in order to uncover the multiplicity of relationships associated with a problem complex, is nothing new.
-The virtually universal use of "four-fold tables", and the study of typology construction as a form of theory generation, attests to this fact (Bailey, 1994, Doty & Glick, 1994).
-However, Zwicky's highly systematic approach to this field — and his use of far more parameters than is practical in traditional typology construction — should not be underestimated.
+Of course, the "matrixing" of parameters, in order to uncover the multiplicity of relationships associated with a problem complex, is nothing new.
+The ubiquitous "four-fold table" and the study of typology construction as a classification technique attest to this fact (Bailey, 1994; Doty & Glick, 1994).
+However, Zwicky's highly systematic approach to multi-dimensional problem structuring turned general morphology into a discipline in itself.
 The method seeks both to be integrative and to explore the boundary conditions of complex problems.
-Used properly, and on the right types of problem complexes, the method is deceptively complex and rich.
+Used properly - and on the right types of problem complexes - the method is deceptively complex and rich.

 Energy conversion matrix